Who Pays for Home Warranty: Buyer or Seller? How to Negotiate in 2026

 Rental Property Exception

-If you're purchasing a rental or investment property, a home warranty may be fully tax-deductible as an ordinary and necessary business expense under IRC Section 162.
+If you're purchasing a rental or investment property, a home warranty is generally deductible as an ordinary and necessary business expense reported on Schedule E (Form 1040) under IRC Section 162.
 Learn more about home warranty deductibility for landlords and rental property home warranties to maximize your investment property tax benefits.

 How 2026 Market Conditions Affect Negotiations